WELCOME BACK ADVENTURERS!

 Every day canoes (and boats) are used to sail out on the ocean and catch fish to eat, to connect with people on other islands and to take adventures.

-You have to have special skills to make a Canoe.
+You have to have special skills to make a canoe.
 It’s a craft that is often handed down through families.

-Na Mangoia learned how to make a Canoe from his father, when he was 20 years old.
+Na Mangoia learned how to make a canoe from his father, when he was 20 years old.

 The canoe to the family is very important.
 You go about your work - but you know that your canoe is nearby.